What is growth marketing?

 These metrics do not necessarily represent a measure of business success but often form the basis for defining and understanding more advanced goals.
 Examples of such metrics include:

-Various metrics indicating the effectiveness of a particular marketing channel but not necessarily signifying unequivocal business success.
+Various metrics indicate the effectiveness of a particular marketing channel but do not necessarily signify unequivocal business success.
 These may include metrics such as:

 Metrics that incorporate business data, such as customer and financial information.
 When combined with marketing data, they provide a complete picture of the effectiveness of activities.
 Examples of these metrics are: